flickerfly/operator-registry/docs/design/operator-bundle.md

   * All manifests yaml must be in the same directory.
 ```

-The command for `build` task is:
+The command for a `build` task is:
 ```bash
 $ ./opm alpha bundle build --directory /test --tag quay.io/coreos/test-operator.v0.1.0:latest \
 --package test-operator --channels stable,beta --default stable
 ```

-The `--directory` or `-d` specifies the directory where the operator manifests for a specific version are located.
+The `--directory` or `-d` specifies the directory where the operator manifests for a specific version is located.
 The `--tag` or `-t` specifies the image tag that you want the operator bundle image to have.
 By using `build` command, the `annotations.yaml` and `Dockerfile` are automatically generated in the background.

 The default image builder is `Docker`.
-However, ` Buildah` and `Podman` are also supported.
-An image builder can specified via `--image-builder` or `-b` optional tag in `build` command.
+However, `Buildah` and `Podman` are also supported.
+An image builder can be specified via `--image-builder` or `-b` optional tag in a `build` command.
 For example:
 ```bash
 $ ./opm alpha bundle build --directory /test/0.1.0/ --tag quay.io/coreos/test-operator.v0.1.0:latest \
 --image-builder podman --package test-operator --channels stable,beta --default stable
 ```

-The `--package` or `-p` is the name of package fo the operator such as `etcd` which which map `channels` to a particular application definition. `channels` allow package authors to write different upgrade paths for different users (e.g. `beta` vs. `stable`).
+The `--package` or `-p` is the name of package of the operator such as `etcd` which which map the `channels` to a particular application definition. `channels` allow package authors to write different upgrade paths for different users (e.g. `beta` vs. `stable`).
 The `channels` list is provided via `--channels` or `-c` flag.
 Multiple `channels` are separated by a comma (`,`).
 The default channel is provided optionally via `--default` or `-e` flag.
 If the default channel is not provided, the first channel in channel list is selected as default.

 *Notes:*
 * If there is `Dockerfile` existing in the directory, it will be overwritten.